matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - Note that we also have to deal with the problems that is cannot be assigned to more than once,
-  and yet also has to be assigned to, even in the case of an exception
+  and yet also has to be assigned to, even in the case of an exception.

 ### Creating and reading stacktrace

 - When an exception object is created, the Throwable constructor captures information about the context in which
 the exception was created.
 Later on, this information can be output in the form of a stacktrace, which can be
-used to help diagnose the problem that caused the exception in the first place
+used to help diagnose the problem that caused the exception in the first place.

 #### Printing stacktrace

 - The stacktrace does not include the details of the exception itself.
-- Stacktrace printing should be used sparingly
+- Stacktrace printing should be used sparingly.

 #### Understanding a stacktrace

-- each line represent a method )or constructor) call on the call stack
+- Each line represent a method (or constructor) call on the call stack
     - the name of the class and method that was being executed
     - the source code filename
     - the source code line number of the statement that was being executed